 Mike Shinoda goes live all the time, and at first, he was going live on Instagram.
 He later switched to YouTube and Twitch — then decided to stream to all his favorite platforms at once by using Restream.
 He’s one of the few celebrities who’s still doing live streams for fans even though the pandemic is almost one year old now.
 You can find replays of his streams on all his social media channels, particularly YouTube and Twitch.

 If you’re a live streamer who wants to reach as many fans as possible, like Mike Shinoda, then Restream Studio can make it happen.
-Not only can you broadcast your stream to 30+ channels, but you can also go live directly from your browser — no encoder needed!
+Not only can you broadcast your stream to your favorite social channels, but you can also go live directly from your browser — no encoder needed!
 Plus, you can add professional and custom graphics, stream screens, and videos to take your stream to the next level.

 ⚡️ To learn more, check out our guide on Restream Studio.